 https://themeisle.com/, you get taken to the Themeisle homepage.

 Many people never think much about URLs, beyond memorizing the ones leading to their favorite sites.
-If you run your own website or are planning to build one, however, it’s a good idea to understand a little more about how URLs work under the hood.
+If you run your own website or are planning to build one, however, it’s a good idea to understand what is a URL and learn a little more about how URLs work under the hood.

 Given this, let’s look more closely at what’s involved in a basic website URL.